 P4V, the Helix Visual Client, is the cross-platform graphical user interface for the Helix Core Server, also referred to as the Helix Server.
 You can use P4V on Windows, Mac, and Linux computers and benefit from an identical interface regardless of platform.
 To use the Helix Core Server to manage files, you typically connect to the Helix Server using an application like P4V.
 P4V enables you to check files in and out, and perform various other versioning tasks.

-The Helix Core server is an enterprise version management tool that you can use to manage source files and other documents, such as multiple revisions of a manual, web pages, or operating system administration files.
-The files managed by the Helix Core server reside in a depot.
+The Helix Core Server is an enterprise version management tool that manages files.
+The files reside in a depot.
 To work on files, you open the files and edit them in your workspace.
 When you’re done, you submit changed files to the depot using a changelist.
 The depot keeps track of all of the current and previous revisions of a file.

 The definitions for these terms are as follows:

-- Helix Core app: P4V (or another Helix Core application, like the command-line client or P4VS, the Helix Plugin for Visual Studio), running on your workstation, which makes requests from the Helix Core server and delivers the results of those requests (files, status information, and so on) to you.
+- Helix Core app: P4V (or another Helix Core application, like the command-line client or P4VS, the Helix Plugin for Visual Studio), running on your workstation, which makes requests from the Helix Core Server and delivers the results of those requests: files or status information.